 Limiting Social Contacts: Please limit social contacts and exposure to others–especially those outside of your immediate social unit (e.g., your household, family).
 If you are in a home where others who live with you aren’t self-isolating, you should minimize close contact with them by avoiding situations where you have face-to-face contact closer than 6 feet for more than 15 minutes.
 Students are especially asked to avoid attending large gatherings or social hotspots (bars, parties, gyms, etc.).
 Overnight trips or nonessential travel should be curtailed.

-View COVID-19 Safety Training Video: All students will be required to view the updated COVID-19 Safety Training video (available in late January 2021) this to learn about COVID-19, personal mitigation strategies, and Wheaton’s approach for mitigating the risk of infection on campus.
+View COVID-19 Safety Training Video: All students will be required to view the updated COVID-19 Safety Training video to learn about COVID-19, personal mitigation strategies, and Wheaton’s approach for mitigating the risk of infection on campus.

 Review Community Commitment: All students are expected to review the commitment in its entirety and abide by the guidance within the document.
 In completing your Arrival Attestation, you will be acknowledging this commitment.

-Complete the Spring Arrival Attestation: Arrival Attestation (available in late January 2021) is will require all students attest to:
+Complete the Spring Arrival Attestation: Arrival Attestation (found under “Links” in the Campus Life page on InsideWheaton) is will require all students attest to:

 - Viewing the Student COVID-19 Training Video